johannst/notes/src/trace_profile/perf.md

                            lbr  : use hardware last branch record facility -g ..................... short-hand for --call-graph fp -e <ev> ................ select event(s)
-  --all-user ... configure all selected events for user space --all-kernel . configure all selected events for kernel space
+  --all-user ............. configure all selected events for user space --all-kernel ........... configure all selected events for kernel space -M intel ............... use intel disassembly in annotate

 perf report
   -n .................... annotate symbols with nr of samples